Vietnam.vn - Nền tảng quảng bá Việt Nam

 The fishing nets produced cannot be sold, causing the fishing net weaving profession of the Khang women in Muong Muon commune, Muong Cha, Dien Bien to be at risk of disappearing.

 Previously, the fishing nets produced by the Khang women were favored by consumers because of their sophistication and sturdiness.
-Their products were not only consumed in the surrounding area but also sold to distant provinces such as Son La, Lao Cai, Yen Bai, etc. From there, the women had more jobs and income.
+Their products were not only consumed in the surrounding area but also sold to distant provinces such as Son La, Lao Cai, Yen Bai , etc. From there, the women had more jobs and income.

-Traditional handicrafts are fading and disappearing, affecting the income of Khang women, causing difficulties in life, especially for older women.
+Traditional handicrafts are fading away and disappearing, affecting the income of Khang women, causing difficulties in life, especially for older women.

 Ms. Doan Lan Huong, President of the Women's Union of Muong Cha district, said: "The women of the Khang ethnic group in Muong Cha have long been good at weaving, including net weaving.
 Recently, this profession has encountered difficulties because the products cannot be sold.
 In addition to the reason that people rarely use nets to catch fish and shrimp, another reason is that people are not familiar with widely promoting their products to outside markets."